yangnie/Deep-Learning/README.md

 ## Set working environment
 1. Install Docker for Window on local PC
-2. Start Docker for Window
+2. Start Docker for Window, Click Docker for Window icon on desktop
 3. Open a Window terminal
 4. Run: _docker run -p 8888:8888 --name tensorflow-udacity -it gcr.io/tensorflow/udacity-assignments:1.0.0_ in Window terminal